influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withOverrideHonorLabels(overrideHonorLabels)
 ```

-OverrideHonorLabels if set to true overrides all user configured honor_labels.
-If HonorLabels is set in ServiceMonitor or PodMonitor to true, this overrides honor_labels to false.
+"OverrideHonorLabels if set to true overrides all user configured honor_labels.
+If HonorLabels is set in ServiceMonitor or PodMonitor to true, this overrides honor_labels to false."

 ### fn spec.withOverrideHonorTimestamps